Xbox One & PS4 Deals: Microsoft Offering Cheaper ‘Forza’ Games, Sony Provides Free Demo & Discounts For ‘Watch Dogs 2’

 Other Xbox One games with amazing deals and discounts this week are Infinite Air with Mark McMorris, Song of the Deep, The Walking Dead: Season 1 and Season 2 – Bundle as well as Siegecraft Commander, which is launching today, too.
 Meanwhile, some of the Xbox 360 games on sale this week via Deals with Gold are Omerta – City of Gangsters and a number of its add-ons, Jurrasic Park, and Bound by Flame.

-The Deals with Gold program also highlights Microsoft’s 67% markdown for Back To The Future: The Game – 30th Anniversary Edition on Xbox One and 75% discount on the Xbox 360 version.
+The Deals with Gold program also highlights Microsoft’s 67 percent markdown for Back To The Future: The Game – 30th Anniversary Edition on Xbox One and 75 percent discount on the Xbox 360 version.
 Among others, this specific edition contains behind-the-scenes video and an interview with Bob Gale who is the creator, and producer of the movie series.
-Microsoft’s description for the game reads:
+Microsoft’s description for the game reads as follows.

 “Six months after Back to the Future Part III, the DeLorean time machine mysteriously returns to Hill Valley – driverless!
 Marty McFly must once again go back in time, or else the space-time continuum will be forever unraveled!”